Oatbar - standalone desktop bar

 Each entry is groups variables under a different name that represents a purpose of the data stream, in this case: workspace and window_title.
 Multiple entries with the same name, but different instance field to represent further breakdown (e.g. names of network interfaces from a network plugin).

-The output from above will set the following variables.
+The output from above will set the following variables, run oatbar and see them in real-time

 desktop:workspace.active=0